 As one of the few facilities in the United States owned and operated by a licensed doctor, you are assured of high-quality experience and evidence-based treatment from some of the country's best experts in the field.

-Serving the Los Angeles area, we are one of the best cocaine rehab centers in Tarzana.
-Call our admissions line at 323-577-4500 Monday to Sunday between 8 am and 6 pm or complete our contact form, and a professional will reach out to you within 24hrs.
+Recovery is just a phone call away.
+The next step is to contact us.
+We are available to meet your needs.
+Serving the Los Angeles area, we are a cocaine rehab center located in Tarzana.
+Call our admissions line at 323-577-4500 or complete our contact form, and a professional will reach out to you within 24hrs.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.